albar965/littlenavmap-manual/src/en/MENUS.rst

 The trail can be exported together with the flight plan into a GPX file by using :ref:`export-flight-plan-as-gpx`.

-While the global trail is independent of flights an aircraft trail is also attached to logbook entries as flown trail and can be saved there.
+While the global trail is independent of flights, an aircraft trail is also attached to logbook entries as a flown trail and can be stored there.

 The logbook trail only covers the flight from takeoff to touchdown.
 See :doc:`LOGBOOK`.

 .. _map-position-back-forward: